 The Housing Market Reviews: A Prospectus

-We then added the ranking numbers for each House to determine its overall ranking.
-As this week progresses, we will be posting the House reviews in reverse rank order.
-You’ll find out which House made it to the top of our list on Thursday.
+Over the next week, we will release our reviews in reverse rank order.
+You'll find out which House made the top of our list just before the Housing Gods show their benevolence (or fury) this Thursday.